The Book of Life (2014 film)

-The Book of Life is a 2014 American animated musical fantasy adventure comedy film directed by Jorge R. Gutierrez in his feature directorial debut and written by Gutierrez and Doug Langdale.
+The Book of Life is a 2014 American animated fantasy adventure comedy film directed by Jorge R. Gutierrez in his feature directorial debut and written by Gutierrez and Doug Langdale.
 Guillermo del Toro, Brad Booker, Aaron D. Berger and Carina Schulze produced the film.
-Produced by 20th Century Fox Animation, Reel FX Animation Studios, and Chatone, it features the voices of Diego Luna, Zoe Saldaña, and Channing Tatum, with supporting roles from Christina Applegate, Ice Cube, Kate del Castillo, and Ron Perlman.
-Based on an original idea by Gutierrez, the film tells the story of Manolo (Luna), a bullfighter who dreams to be a musician and win the love of Maria (Saldaña) against his friend Joaquin (Tatum), as he embarks on an afterlife adventure and confronts personal challenges on the Day of the Dead.
+Produced by 20th Century Fox and Reel FX Animation Studios, it features the voices of Diego Luna, Zoe Saldaña, and Channing Tatum, with supporting roles from Christina Applegate, Ice Cube, Kate del Castillo, and Ron Perlman.
+Based on an original idea by Gutierrez, the film tells the story of Manolo Sánchez (Luna), a bullfighter who wants to be a musician and win the love of his love interest, María Posada, as he confronts personal challenges on the Day of the Dead.

 The Book of Life premiered in Los Angeles on October 12, 2014, and was released theatrically in the United States on October 17, 2014, by 20th Century Fox.
 It received mostly positive reviews from critics and a Golden Globe nomination for Best Animated Feature Film.
 The film grossed $100 million on a $50 million budget.

 Plot

-Mary Beth, a museum tour guide, takes a group of school detention students on a secret museum tour, telling them the story of a Mexican town called San Angel from the Book of Life, which holds every story in the world.
+Mary Beth, a museum tour guide, takes a group of students serving detention on a secret tour, telling them the story of San Angel, a Mexican town, from the Book of Life, which holds all stories in the world.

-On the Day of the Dead, La Muerte, ruler of the Land of the Remembered, and Xibalba, ruler of the Land of the Forgotten, see young boys Manolo Sánchez and Joaquín Mondragon competing for the love of their mutual crush María Posada.
-The gods strike a wager: if María marries Manolo, Xibalba will no longer interfere in mortal affairs, but if she marries Joaquín, La Muerte and Xibalba will swap realms.
-However, Xibalba cheats by giving Joaquín his Medal of Everlasting Life, which grants the wearer invincibility and "immeasurable courage".
+Ages ago, on the Day of the Dead, La Muerte, ruler of the Land of the Remembered, and Xibalba, ruler of the Land of the Forgotten, see young Manolo Sánchez and Joaquín Mondragon Jr. competing for María Posada's love.
+The gods agree that if María marries Manolo, Xibalba will no longer interfere in mortal affairs, but if Maria marries Joaquín, La Muerte and Xibalba will swap realms.
+Xibalba cheats by giving Joaquín his Medal of Everlasting Life, which grants the wearer invincibility.